-For each of the next three fiscal years (FY 22 - FY 24), PUC Officers will conduct New Entrant Safety Audits and audit-related activities at a combined minimum average of 40% of their regular work hours.
+For each of the next three fiscal years (FY 22 - FY 24), PUC Officers will conduct New Entrant Safety Audits and auditrelated activities at a combined minimum average of 40% of their regular work hours.
 PUC Officers will also work overtime, outside their normal 40% average of regular hours to address audits that are overdue, coming due within 90 days, mandatory Onsite Audits as well as assist in reducing the overall inventory in meeting the goals and objectives.
 The full-time Program Administrator will perform all assigned administrative duties associated with the New Entrant Program, as well as other duties/activities that would benefit the New Entrant Program.
-The Program Manager and Administrative Officer/Clerical Supervisor will attempt to dedicate approximately 5 percent (5%) of their regular working hours to complete New Entrant administrative and budget activities.
-We project that approximately two officers each year will be sent to all required certification trainings as needed (NAS A & B, General Hazardous Materials and New Entrant Safety Auditor trainings) to become certified as New Entrant Officers during each of the three upcoming FY grant periods.
+The Program Manager may work up to 10% of his time dedicated to New Entrant activity work.
+Both the Program Manager and New Entrant Administrator are responsible for tracking program expenses and submitting voucher requests and their related documents to the MCSAP Lead Agency, Pennsylvania State Police (PSP) each quarter.
+They also prepare future grant requests relating to budget and program information as well as other duties necessary to manage/administer the program.
+The Program Manager will oversee and assist with budget request and guarterly report preparation.
+The Program Manager will also attend scheduled/unscheduled meetings with the Administrator, PSP, FMCSA, and others as it pertains to the New Entrant Program.
+The Clerk Typist III employees will spend up to 5% of their time, as an overall average between the 4 employees, assisting with carrier contacts, grant request and guarterly report preparation, and other clerical assistance directly related to the New Entrant Program.
+We project that approximately two officers each vear will be sent to all required certification trainings as needed (NAS A & B. General Hazardous Materials and New Entrant Safety Auditor trainings) to become certified as New Entrant Officers during each of the three upcoming FY grant periods.
 These Officers may be in addition to the current complement but at a minimum would replace those lost by retirement or reassignment.

-PUC will conduct 1,750 New Entrant safety audits; approximately 85% percent of these audits will be conducted Offsite with the other 15% conducted at the carrier's place of business or other designated location.
-In the completion of the approximated 200 Onsite Audits, overtime will be utilized.
+PUC will conduct 2,172 New Entrant safety audits; approximately 93% percent of these audits will be conducted Offsite with the other 7% conducted at the carrier's place of business or other designated location.
+In the completion of the approximated 155 Onsite Audits, overtime will be utilized.
 Overtime will be utilized during Group Audits where more than one audit will be completed during a single work period.
 These group audits will assist in the reduction of travel costs and will further our overall goal and objectives.
 Overtime may also be used in the Offsite process, when deemed necessary, for the timely completion and/or removal of those types of assignments/audits.

-PUC will conduct approximately 1,000 non-audit resolutions.
+PUC will conduct approximately 1,200 non-audit resolutions.
 Resolutions are completed by the New Entrant Officers and the Program Administrator.